magicMustard/sqlsync/windsurf.md

 ## Current Development Focus

-We've successfully fixed all test failures in the SQLSync project and implemented rollback functionality.
-Our next focus will be on adding comprehensive tests for the new rollback features.
+We've successfully enhanced the SQLSync project with improved rollback functionality, debugging capabilities, and fixed several issues with path handling and state management.
+Our next focus will be on testing these enhancements and cleaning up unused code.

-### ✅ Fixed Issues (Complete)
+### Fixed Issues (Complete)

 - **Multi-developer Workflow Test**: Fixed in `collaboration-manager.test.ts` by properly tracking and accounting for migrations across multiple developers.
 - **Declarative Tables Validation**: Fixed in `sql-processor.ts` to correctly validate CREATE TABLE statements when used with other SQL statements.